CuckooEXE/ImperfectProjector/README.md

 ![ImperfectProjector](./images/ImperfectProjector.png)

-A few years ago I bought a low-quality projector from Amazon so I could watch movies in my room.
+A few years ago I bought a low-quality projector from Amazon to watch movies in my room.
 To be honest, it works pretty well, has a decent brightness, and has like five different ways you can stream video/audio to it, so I can't complain too much.

-It does have an interesting mode of operation, where it broadcasts a WiFi network you can connect to, and then start controlling the device via a web interface.
+It does have an interesting mode of operation where it broadcasts a WiFi network you can connect to, and then start controlling the device via a web interface.
 So what I'm seeing is: perfect hacking target.

 ## Reconnaissance